2019 Gryphon's LAAIR Funding Program

 A total of $350,000 will be allocated to successful proposals using two types of grants.

 Funds will be available to start projects after May 1, 2019.

 Market Validation Grants: no more than $20,000 each.

 Product Development Grants: no more than $100,000 each.

 Indirect costs (overhead) are zero (0%), therefore all funding will be allocated to the operational budget outlined in your grant proposal.

-Product Development Grants: no more than three years.
+Product Development Grants: maximum of three years duration.

 Successfully funded and completed Market Validation Projects will have an increased probability of securing a Product Development Grant in the following year.